Welcome to our independent pages about walking holidays in France. Whatever you want to know about walking breaks in France, you need look no further!

 We compare your choices

 When booking up to go on a walking holiday, there are numerous choices for the difficulty level of the routes, whether you will have a guide or be self-guided, and the type of accommodation you will stay in.
-You will also need to decide whether you want to book all the elements for the trip yourself, or have everything organized by a tour operator, on your behalf.
+You will also need to decide whether you want to book all the elements for the trip yourself, or have everything organised by a tour operator, on your behalf.
 We review your options.

 Discover Secluded France on Foot